 The best way to haul a kayak in a short bed truck is to leave the tailgate down for added support and secure the kayak with at least two tie-down straps.
 Always place a red flag, cloth or plastic, at the end of the kayak for safety reasons.
 If traveling a short distance, prop it up on the tailgate.

-I received a lot of stares from fellow Wyomingites along the highway driving home with a kayak in the middle of the winter!
+I received many stares from other drivers as I drove home with a kayak in the middle of the winter!

 Transporting Kayaks With Tailgate Up or Down